Economy of Azerbaijan: Sectors of the economy

-Agriculture
+Agriculture, livestock and forestry

 Azerbaijan has the largest agricultural basin in the region.
 About 54.9 percent of Azerbaijan is agricultural lands.
 At the beginning of 2007 there were 4.76 e6ha of utilized agricultural area.
 In the same year, the total wood resources counted 136 e6m3.
 Azerbaijan's agricultural scientific research institutes are focused on meadows and pastures, horticulture and subtropical crops, leaf vegetables, viticulture and wine-making, cotton growing and medicinal plants.
 In some lands, it is profitable to grow grain, potatoes, sugar beets, cotton and tobacco.
 Livestock, dairy products, and wine and spirits are also important farm products.
 The Caspian fishing industry is concentrated on the dwindling stocks of sturgeon and beluga.

 Some portions of most products that were previously imported from abroad have begun to be produced locally (among them are Coca-Cola by Coca-Cola Bottlers LTD, beer by Baki-Kastel, parquet by Nehir and oil pipes by EUPEC Pipe Coating Azerbaijan).

 A new program which is prepared by the European Union is aimed to supporting the economic diversification of Azerbaijan.